-Osteopaths use their hands to make fine or small changes to the bones of the cranium or other parts of the body.
-It can be used to treat joint problems such as knees, ankles, shoulder and the spine by balancing tension in the ligaments of joints, and to release broader areas of tension by encouraging the primary respiratory mechanism.
+It can also be used to treat joint problems such as knees, ankles, shoulder and the spine by balancing tension in the ligaments of joints, as well as releasing broader areas of tension by encouraging one of the fundamental body rhythms osteopaths call the primary respiratory mechanism.

-The cranial approach can be used alone or following the use of direct or structural techniques such as soft tissue and articulation of joints.
-In this way it can the body to integrate the changes made in the treatment and to deeply relax the nervous system.
+The cranial approach can be used alone or following the use of direct or structural techniques such as soft tissue, myofascial release and articulation of joints.
+In this way it helps the body to integrate the changes made in the treatment and to deeply relax the nervous system.

 In adults Cranial Osteopathy may be useful in the treatment of: